 You may receive care quicker and it may be more convenient than going to your doctor’s office or to urgent care.
 They are also typically less expensive than an office visit or urgent care visit.

 How will your telemedicine service be covered by your State Group Health Insurance?

 This will depend on which plan design you are enrolled in.

 - Health Plan: Telemedicine services are covered at 100%.

 - High Deductible Health Plan (HDHP): Telemedicine services are covered at 100% after you meet your deductible.
 This is necessary to comply with Health Savings Account (HSA) eligibility requirements as well as coverage mandates per the Affordable Care Act (ACA).

 How can you obtain additional information regarding telemedicine services?

-Generally, health plans offer telemedicine services through their online portals.
-If you’re unable to find telemedicine information through your health insurance plans online portal, contact your health insurance plan directly by calling the tollfree number on your health insurance ID card.
+Generally, health plans offer telemedicine services through their online portals and/or through a mobile app.
+If you’re unable to find telemedicine information through your health insurance plan online portal, contact your health plan directly by calling the toll-free number on your health insurance ID card.

 Source: UW System Human Resources